Overview

 • Create a centralized, single source of truth for all user feedback.

-• Develop an interactive dashboard for PMs to easily explore and understand feedback data.
+• Develop an interactive dashboard for Stakeholders to easily explore and understand feedback data.

 • Drastically reduce manual effort and empower data-driven prioritization.